FPT approximations for Capacitated Sum of Radii and Diameters: Introduction

 Earlier, Bandyapadhyay \etal \cite{bandyapadhyay_et_al:LIPIcs.SoCG.2023.12} showed that assuming \eth$^{\ref{foot:eth}}$, no \fpt \ algorithm can solve \csr exactly (even with uniform capacities).
 However, until this point, nothing ruled out the existence of an \fpt-Approximation Scheme (\fpt-AS) or PAS for Parameterized Approximation Scheme\footnote{Such algorithms find $(1+\eps)$-approximation in time $f(k,\eps) n^{g(\eps)}$ for some fixed functions $f$ and $g$.}.
 The second contribution of this paper is to show that assuming \gapeth$^{\ref{foot:gapETH}}$, no such \mbox{FPT-AS} exists.

-\begin{restatable}[No FPT-AS]{theorem}{FPTLB} Assuming \gapeth, there is a fixed $\alpha>1$ such that there is no $f(k)n^{o(k)}$ time $\alpha$-approximation algorithm for Uniform \csr. \end{restatable} Note that if we allow $n^{O(k)}$ time, then we can exactly solve \sor~ using brute-force, even with non-uniform capacities (see~\cref{foot: bruteforce for sor}).
-Therefore, \Cref{thm:gapethhard} not only rules out \fpt-approximation algorithms for achieving an $\alpha$-approximation for this problem but also implies that in this context, the best algorithm for obtaining $\alpha$-approximation is the naive brute-force algorithm, which runs in $n^{O(k)}$ time.
+\begin{restatable}[No FPT-AS]{theorem}{FPTLB} Assuming \gapeth, for every $\eps>0$ and any function $f$, there is no $f(k)n^{o(k)}$ time algorithm that approximates Uniform \csr to within a factor of $(1+1/e-\epsilon)$. \end{restatable} Note that if we allow $n^{O(k)}$ time, then we can exactly solve \sor~using brute-force, even with non-uniform capacities (see~\cref{foot: bruteforce for sor}).
+Therefore, \Cref{thm:gapethhard} not only rules out \fpt-approximation algorithms for achieving approximation better than factor of $(1+1/e-\epsilon)$ for this problem but also implies that in this context, essentially the best algorithm is the naive brute-force algorithm, which runs in $n^{O(k)}$ time.

 Next, as the best we can hope for is a constant factor approximation in \fpt~time, we turn to improving this factor.
 The main result of the paper is a $(3+\sqrt{8}+\eps) \approx 5.83$ \fpt-approximation for non-uniform \csr, significantly improving the present best~\cite{jaiswal_et_al:LIPIcs.ITCS.2024.65} factor of $(4+\sqrt{13}+\eps)\approx 7.61$.
 The theorem also mentions cluster capacities and other objectives.
 These will be explained in the following sub-sections.